crashoverride777/swifty-music/README.md

 - Add the SwiftyMusic.swift file to your project.
 - Add your music tracks to your project

-Anywhere in your project create an extension of FileName to add your music file names.
+Anywhere in your project create an extension of FileName to add your music file names that you added to your project.

 ```swift
 extension SwiftyMusic.FileName {